Back to Story Library - Givers by Source - -

 Brickson Diamond Brickson Diamond

 I focus my giving on organizations and efforts that increase access.
 This means opening pathways to positions of power for people from communities that are traditionally excluded.
-As a gay, black man who grew up in Atlanta, Georgia during the...
+As a gay, black man who grew up in Atlanta, Georgia during the second or...
 More

 Cathie Hartnett Cathie Hartnett

 When I was twenty-five, I inherited a lot of money.
 I’m not sure exactly how much, but I know it would be worth millions today.
 I wasn’t given any direction in how to use it.
-I was literally handed an envelope filled with stock...
+I was literally handed an envelope filled with stock certificates....
 More

 Cheryl A. Pemberton Cheryl A. Pemberton